forestgrape/coronavirus/index.md

 Compared to aerosols, tiny dry particulates can diffuse around (smoke), stay in air even longer and may have a higher lung deposition fraction and less clearance.

 It is argued
-* the described properties of dry form transmission explain well the observed transmission patterns for betacoronaviruses.
+* the described properties of dry form transmission explain well the observed transmission patterns for Betacoronaviruses.
 * the anatomy of the human airway and the entry receptor (ACE2) distribution for Sars-Cov-1/2 suggest that two relevant transmission models for Sars-Cov-1/2 are the aerosol and the dry form.

 Based on these findings, recommendations for containing the 2020 spread of Sars-Cov-2 are given.
 Key are indoor ventilation and wearing in indoor public spaces a mask.